MyPureCloud/developer-center-blog/source/2020-05-12-parameters-and-oauth-redirect-uri/index.html.md

 As I decided here to have a single url for the Application and the OAuth client Redirect URI (and a single page of code to manage both phases), <u>in this this example, I will have to define the Genesys Cloud (PureCloud) region statically in my code</u>.

-_NB: If you want your application to handle multiple PureCloud regions dynamically, and to use the recommended OAuth state parameter approach, you would have to implement this a bit differently.
+_NB: If you want your application to handle multiple Genesys Cloud regions dynamically, and to use the recommended OAuth state parameter approach, you would have to implement this a bit differently.
 One possible way would be to have a specific URI for the Application URL (like *https://my_web_server/index.html?environment=&#123;&#123;pcEnvironment&#125;&#125;&langTag=&#123;&#123;pcLangTag&#125;&#125;&userType=agent*) and one entry for each region you want to support in the OAuth client Redirect URIs (like *https://my_web_server/oauthcallback/us-east-1*, *https://my_web_server/oauthcallback/eu-west-1*, ...).
 The page attached to the Redirect URIs could then extract the region name from the URI.
 This use case is not covered in the following example._